adarlan/eks-lab/README.md

 The `cloud-setup` directory contains Terraform configurations to integrate AWS, GitHub and HCP Terraform.

-This setup includes:
+This setup includes configuring the following resources:

-- Creating an HCP Terraform project, workspaces, variables, and token
+- HCP Terraform project, workspaces, variables, and token
-- Configuring AWS IAM roles and OIDC providers
+- AWS IAM roles and OIDC providers
-- Setting up GitHub Actions variables and secrets
+- GitHub Actions variables and secrets

 Run the following commands to apply these configurations: